 Disney+’s Rise movie drops on the streaming service today, June 24th.
 The film tells the true story of Giannis, Kostas, Thanasis, and Alex Antetokounmpo, four brothers who endured impossible odds to achieve success in the NBA.
 While the story of their success is one to be admired, it is how the entire Antetokounmpo family stuck together through all the odds that begs their story to be told.
 Check out the details in my parents guide movie review.

-If you enjoyed Disney+’s Rise parents guide review, check out these other articles: The Black Phone parents guide movie review, AppleTV+ Loot parents guide review, The Umbrella Academy season 3 parents guide review.
+If you enjoyed Disney+’s Rise parents guide review, check out these other articles: The Terminal List parents guide review, Minions: The Rise of Gru parents guide movie review, The Black Phone parents guide movie review, AppleTV+ Loot parents guide review, The Umbrella Academy season 3 parents guide review.

 Disney+ Rise Parents Guide

 RISE follows the family after Charles Antetokounmpo and his wife Vera emigrate from Nigeria to Greece, showing their efforts to provide for their family under the threat of deportation and secure Greek citizenship through a flawed immigration system that “blocked them at every turn.”

 Let’s take a look at what parents need to know before letting their kids watch Disney+’s Rise movie.

 Language: Disney+ Rise has very mild language with no profanity to speak of.